 BTG Begbies Traynor

-Therefore it is important to understand the nature of these financial facilities, how they work, and why they can cause problems for directors and their creditors particularly if insolvency is on the horizon.
+As a director, it is important to understand how director's loan accounts work, and why they can cause problems for directors and their creditors particularly if insolvency threatens.

-“In most of the insolvency cases I deal with, the overdrawn DLA is the issue that catches directors most off guard.
+“In most of the insolvency cases I deal with, the overdrawn director's loan account is the issue that catches directors most off guard.
 They’ve been withdrawing money steadily during good years and genuinely don’t realise the running total until we sit down together.”

 - Julie Palmer, Partner, BTG Begbies Traynor

 An overdrawn director’s loan account describes a situation in which a director has taken more money out of a company than they have put in, not including dividends or salaries.
-These overdrawn amounts are counted as assets on the balance sheets of the companies involved until they are repaid.
+This overdrawn balance is classed as an asset of the company.

-Being overdrawn in this sense isn’t necessarily a problem for a company or a cause for concern for directors, as long as records are kept of all relevant transfers and amounts owed are settled within nine months of the company’s financial year end.
+Having an overdrawn director's loan account isn’t necessarily a problem for a company or a cause for concern for directors, as long as records are kept of all relevant transfers and the amounts owed are settled within nine months of the company’s financial year end.

-However, where these amounts are not repaid and the sums involved are in excess of £10,000, HMRC may take the view that a director has effectively been taking money out of their company as income, and they may therefore look to levy taxes on that basis.
+However, where these amounts are not repaid and the sums involved are in excess of £10,000, HMRC may take the view that a director has effectively been taking money out of their company as income, and taxes become payable.

 The section 455 tax charge is a corporation tax charge that applies to overdrawn director's loan accounts that are not repaid within a fixed period.
 The tax charge applies if your director's loan account is overdrawn and the outstanding loan is not repaid within nine months and one day after the end of the company's accounting period.